-S-Corporations need to maintain accurate and meticulous records of income, expenses, and capital investments.
-Overall, the S-Corporation reports total income and expenses at the company level, and passes-through a share of net profit or loss to individual shareholders.
-The S-Corporation needs to maintain excellent records regarding each shareholder's investment of cash or property.
+S corporations report total income and expenses at the company level and pass through a share of net profit or loss to their individual shareholders.
+An S corporation must maintain excellent records of each shareholder's investment of cash or property.
 These records are crucial for establishing each shareholder's percentage of ownership in the company.

 Accounting for Income and Expenses

-Generally, S-Corporation accounting is the same as C-Corporation accounting.
-Income and expenses are reported at the corporate level, and the nature of various types of income and expense are identified at the corporate level as well.
-S-Corporations can choose an accounting method best suited to report the income and expenses of the company.
-S-Corporations are not required to use the accrual method of accounting; they may choose the cash method or a hybrid method of accounting if those methods of accounting.
+S corps can choose an accounting method that's best suited to reporting the income and expenses of a particular company.
+They're not required to use the accrual method of accounting.
+They can choose the cash method or a hybrid method of accounting.

 Accounting for Shareholder Capital

-The biggest problem by far is accounting for the capital accounts of each and every single shareholder.
-The company must maintain meticulous records of each shareholder's equity investments of cash and property, as well as any loans that each shareholder advances to the company.
+The greatest challenge by far in S corp accounting involves the capital accounts of each and every shareholder.
+The company must maintain meticulous records of each shareholder's equity investments of cash and property, as well as any loans that each advances to the company.

-Unlike limited partnerships and limited liability companies, shareholders of S-corporations must divide the corporation's net income in strict proportion to their share of ownership.
-If a shareholder has contributed exactly one-third of the company's capital, then exactly one-third of the company's net profit or loss must be allocated to that shareholder.
+Unlike limited partnerships and limited liability companies, shareholders of S corporations must divide the corporation's net income in strict proportion to their shares of ownership.
+Exactly one-third of the company's net profit or loss must be allocated to a shareholder who has contributed exactly one-third of the company's capital.